Date of Issue: 6/2019

-- In all patient care scenarios, the patient should be appropriately draped and the drape utilized as a barrier between the patient and the provider.
+- In all patient care scenarios, the patient should be appropriately draped and the drape utilized as a barrier between the patient and the health professional.
 Every effort should be made to maintain the patient’s dignity and physical privacy.

-B. Opt-Out Policy: A chaperone must be present for the following examinations/procedures in non-vulnerable adults unless declined by the patient:
+- Opt-Out Exams/Procedures: For the following exams/procedures in non-vulnerable adults, a chaperone must be present unless declined by the patient: